How to Register for VAT in Denmark: Complete Step-by-Step Guide for Small Businesses

 - VAT collected from customers

-- VAT paid on expenses
+- VAT paid on business expenses

 - Net VAT payable or refundable

-VAT Registration in Denmark for Foreign Companies
+VAT Registration for Foreign Companies

 - Store inventory in Denmark